Discover Malware Hash Registry 2.0

 DNS (UDP 53) *

 * Please be mindful of your risk tolerance and privacy concerns when choosing your transport protocol.
 DNS is convenient and a standard internet protocol, but does not normally afford the user integrity and confidentiality.
 HTTPS is recommended for those wanting increased integrity and confidentiality.

 Frequently asked questions

 How do I interpret the output?

 If a hash exists in our registry and is identified as malware there are two output values of interest.
-One is a timestamp when the malware was last seen, the other the rough anti-virus package detection rate.
+One is a timestamp when the malware was last seen, the other the rough antivirus package detection rate.

-The timestamp is a UNIX time aka POSIX time whose value is the number of seconds since midnight January 1, 1970 universal coordinated time (UTC).
+The timestamp is a Unix time aka POSIX time whose value is the number of seconds since midnight January 1, 1970 universal coordinated time (UTC).
 So for example, 1223478925 seconds since midnight 1970-01-01 is Wednesday, October 8 15:15:25 UTC 2008.
-With a bash shell in unix you can map between UNIX time and to a more readable local time use the command date --date="1970-01-01 <unix timestamp> secs UTC".
-Using Perl, you can use this command perl -e 'print scalar localtime(<unix timestamp>),"\n"'.
+With a bash shell in Unix you can map between Unix time and a more readable local time using the command date --date="1970-01-01 <Unix timestamp> secs UTC".
+Using Perl, you can use this command perl -e 'print scalar localtime(<Unix timestamp>),"\n"'.

-What anti-virus packages are you using?
+What antivirus packages are you using?